 Less than scrupulous sales clerks, I warned them, upon learning of a beginner’s fat wallet, would steer these suckers to an expensive but inferior sounding instrument that had been hanging on the wall since God only knows when…shunned by experienced players and tying up the store’s money.

 This may come as a shock to the uninformed, but even a well-respected, long-established company like Martin or Gibson Guitars occasionally put out what we referred to in the industry as a “dog.”
 Of course, the instrument will look the same as a good one and have exactly the same quality material and construction, but it will sound dull and lifeless.
-Usually this is because the top (or the soundboard), for reasons largely unknown, will not resonate properly.
+Usually, this is because the top (or the soundboard), for reasons largely unknown, will not resonate properly.
 That’s why it is essential for a beginner to get his or her chops up before making an investment in an expensive guitar.
-You can then sit down and play numerous instruments before making a wise decision based upon an ear that is trained for the nuances of tonal quality, playability, and resonance.
+You can then sit down and play numerous instruments before making a wise decision based on an ear that is trained for the nuances of tonal quality, playability, and resonance.
 Otherwise, you may just wind up with an albatross that could be difficult to unload.

 I did a brisk business in these starter instruments and occasionally got them back as trade-ins from buyers who wished to invest in a finer instrument.
 I say occasionally because a huge percentage of people who buy musical instruments do not put out the effort required to gain a fundamental knowledge of their instrument of choice.

 Around 1990, one of my competitors decided to open a satellite store right down the street from me.
 My sales of these bread-and-butter entry level guitars tanked and, at first, I couldn’t figure out why.
 One day a customer came in.
 He had been shopping at the new store down the street and asked me if I had any solid wood, hand made instruments in the $200 range (by solid wood I mean not laminated).
-I told him that there was no such beast and he informed me that a sales dude down the street assured him that their $200 guitar was both hand made and of solid wood construction…Bullshit.
+I told him that there was no such beast and he informed me that a sales dude down the street assured him that their $200 guitar was hand made and of solid wood construction…Bullshit.

 More customers came in with the same story and, as a result, I was placed in an untenable situation: Should I try to educate the customer how and why they were being lied to…or should I simply give up and join in the cavalcade of falsehoods?

 Consider this: You’re looking across the sales counter at some dude… he’s wearing bib coveralls…there’s a dark green crust around his nostrils……his eyebrows are furrowed in a desperate, but futile, attempt to look smart.
 As he talks, a stalagmite of spittle bounces between his upper and lower lips in a rubbery dance.
 You know deep down inside that there is no way on the face of God’s green earth that this guy is going to learn three chords…let alone play a song in a coherent fashion.
-In a matter of a few short months the instrument will be shoved in a closet or hanging on a pawn shop wall.
+In a matter of a few short months, the instrument will be shoved in a closet or hanging on a pawnshop wall.

 So why not just lie, take his money, pat him on the back, tell him what a smart shopper he is, then return to your spot on the floor and continue to weave your web while you wait for the next sucker to stumble in?
 The problem with that scenario is that you wind up doing it over and over and over until (if you possess a conscience at all) you are ashamed to look at yourself in the mirror.